 - Let’s start with a compound, for example ethyl acetate: C4H8O2

-- Divide the number of each atom by the greatest common factor.
+- Divide the number of each atom by the greatest common factor (AKA the n-value).
 In this case C= 4/2= 2 , H= 8/2= 4, O= 2/2= 1.

 - Replace the previous values of each atom with the newly calculated ones.
 This would result in the empirical formula of C2H4O.